 In 2007, Essel Sports Pvt Ltd initiated a lawsuit against the Board of Control for Cricket in India ('BCCI') in the Delhi High Court, claiming that the BCCI's decision not to recognise the Indian Cricket League ('ICL') and to take certain actions against those involved with the ICL was unlawful (the 'Indian Action').
 The Indian Action was at an advanced stage with the parties in the midst of making their final arguments when the judge hearing the case was transferred and the matter was placed before a new judge in April 2019 to be heard afresh.
-The Indian Action has therefore continued through 2019 and 2020 but has been subject to adjournments and a delay by Delhi advocates (not least due to Covid) resulting in the case continuing into 2021.
+The Indian Action has therefore continued since April 2019 but has been subject to adjournments and a delay (not least due to Covid) resulting in the case continuing into 2022.